Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 parameter to catch undesired requests and end the connection without sending any data (444

-is a non-standard status code instructs Nginx to close the connection):server { server_name _; listen 80 default_server; listen [::]:80 default_server; listen 443 ssl http2 default_server; listen [::]:443 ssl http2 default_server; ssl_reject_handshake on; return 444; } Nginx config
+is a non-standard status code that instructs Nginx to close the connection):server { server_name _; listen 80 default_server; listen [::]:80 default_server; listen 443 ssl http2 default_server; listen [::]:443 ssl http2 default_server; ssl_reject_handshake on; return 444; }

-A full example includes tweaking above:
+A full example includes tweaks above:

 server {